Medventions Toronto

 Subscribe to our mailing list to be the first to hear about new opportunities with Medventions Toronto.

-– EP opportunities (i.e. technologies supporting cardiac device implantation and ablation procedures)
+– EP opportunities, including technologies supporting cardiac device implantation and ablation

-– AI, wearables, robotics, and automation to streamline workflow and decision-making
+– AI, wearables, robotics, and automation to enhance workflow efficiency and clinical decision-making

-– Identify new clinical problems through direct observation and clinical immersion,
+– Identify new clinical problems through direct observation and clinical immersions,

 or